orlawalsh/React-BeautyBoxx/README.md

 ![][image3]

 ## Routing.
-. . . .
-List each route supported and state the associated view . . . . .

-+ /foos - displays all published foos
++ / - displays all products
++ /Product - diplays form for entering a new product
-+ /foos/:id - detail view of a particular foo (:id)
++ /Review - displays form for entering a new review
-+ etc
-+ etc
++ /DisplayReview - displays all reviews
++ /About - displays information about the page
++ /Contact - displays information and contact form

 ## Extra features